-All these caches serve one main purpose1: they are speeding up your application while reducing the load onto the storage by exploitation of fast RAM.
-For the vast majority of typical2 workstation or server applications, which typically show good locality of reference, a well-tuned cache can yield high cache hit ratios, typically 99%.
+All these caches serve one main purpose1: they are reducing the load onto the storage by exploitation of fast RAM.
+A well-tuned cache can yield high cache hit ratios, typically 99%.
 In some cases (as observed in practice) even more than 99.9%.

 Now start distributing the system over long distances.
-There are potential cut points A and B and C^3 .
+There are potential cut points A and B and C^2 .